 Multithreading speedup for large models

-In this tutorial we illustrate how to make use of multi threading in BeforeIT.jl
+In this tutorial we illustrate how to make use of multi-threading in BeforeIT.jl

 to allow for faster executions of single simulation runs.